ivanizag/azure-telegram-bot/README.md

-# Example of a Telegram bot build with Azure Function Apps in node.js
+# Example of a Telegram bot built with Azure Function Apps in node.js

 First deployment: